Antoinefdu/pvalue_ppc/README.md

 For more information on how p-values of a/b tests work, please check [this article](https://towardsdatascience.com/the-math-behind-a-b-testing-with-example-code-part-1-of-2-7be752e1d06f), by mnguyenngo

-This app aims at calculating the p-value of not 1 test, but a whole bunch of them, and to reveal the pairs of ads that have reached statistical significance and need to be updated.

 ## How it works: